 When evaluating housing options, consider the neighborhood and if there is public transportation nearby.

 - Is there easy access to public transit?

 - Will you need a bike or are most things within walking distance?

 - Learn more about U.S. transportation options

-If you need to furnish your apartment, you can find inexpensive furniture and kitchen supplies at places like Wal-Mart, Target, Ikea, K-Mart, and similar stores.
+- If you need to furnish your apartment, you can find inexpensive furniture and kitchen supplies at places like Target, IKEA, K-Mart, Walmart, and Bed Bath & Beyond.